harsha-0110/PPPwn-Luckfox/README.md

    sudo ./update.sh
    ```

+## PS4 Setup:
+- Go to `Settings` and then `Network`.
+- Select `Set Up Internet connection` and choose `Use a LAN Cable`.
+- Choose `Custom` setup and choose `PPPoE` for `IP Address Settings`.
+- Enter `ppp` for `PPPoE User ID` and `PPPoE Password`.
+- Choose `Automatic` for `DNS Settings` and `MTU Settings`.
+- Choose `Do Not Use` for `Proxy Server`.

 ## Notes
-- This repo is a work in progress and has not been tested on a Luckfox Pico.
+- This repo is a work in progress and may contain bugs.
+- Tested on Luckfox Pico Pro.
+- Installation takes about 25-30 minutes on pro model may take longer on plus model.

 ## Future Plans
 - Update the payloads page to host payloads for supported firmware.
+- Make pre-built images with PPPwn-Luckfox setup to make installation easier and faster.

 ## Contributing
 Feel free to submit issues or pull requests for improvements and bug fixes.

 ## Credits